parosh234/ProcessKiller_Windows/README.md

-This code terminate Windows Task Manager
+This code terminates Windows Task Manager.
+Run this command in Windows cmd as an administrator mode.